kmexter/if-solutions-proposals/proposals/radical-transparency/linkset-usage-patterns/10-detached-local-storage.md

 ## 4. The Core Pattern

-The Radical Transparency Pattern operates on two distinct, synchronized layers:
+The Radical Transparency Pattern operates on two distinct, synchronised layers:

 ### 4.1 Tier A: The Web Layer (Download & Transport)
 When a client requests a resource, the server MUST emit the profile declarations.
 It does this via standard HTTP `Link` headers pointing to the applicable profile URIs, or by referencing an external linkset document: